Manchester, Iowa

-Manchester is a city in Delaware Township, Delaware County, Iowa, United States.
+Manchester is a city in Delaware Township and the county seat of Delaware County, Iowa, United States.
 The population was 5,065 at the time of the 2020 census.
-It is the county seat of Delaware County.
 Manchester is located at the intersection of U.S. Route 20 and State Highway 13 and is the largest community in Delaware County.
+It is home to the Delaware County Fair.